EnergySystemsModellingLab/MUSE_OS/docs/user_guide/inputs/toml.rst

 .. code-block:: TOML

    time_framework = [2020, 2025, 2030, 2035, 2040, 2045, 2050]
+   foresight = 5
    regions = ["USA"]
+   interest_rate = 0.1
    interpolation_mode = 'Active'
    log_level = 'info'

+   expect_equilibrium = true
    equilibrium_variable = 'demand'
    maximum_iterations = 100
    tolerance = 0.1
    tolerance_unmet_demand = -0.1

 time_framework
    Required.
 List of years for which the simulation will run.
+The base year is defined by the first element of the list.

+foresight
+   Required.
+Integer defining the interval where prices are updated and are kept at a a flat-forward trajectory after that.

 region
    Subset of regions to consider.
 If not given, defaults to all regions found in the